DONATIONS OF REAL PROPERTY

 Since these donations and their tax deductibility are governed by the Internal Revenue Code, both Juge and the Foundation were required to submit the appropriate forms to the IRS.
 The property donation provided Juge with a tax deduction for the property’s appraised value, as certified by an independent appraiser, and supplied funds to the Foundation.
 This is clearly a real property donation, with multiple benefits for all those involved.

-Mary Stark-Hood, JD, CFP, is president of the Hood Group and served as a consultant to the CCIM Foundation.
+Mary Stark-Hood, JD, CFP, is president of the Hood Group and served as a consultant to The CCIM Institute Foundation.
 Questions can be directed here.

 GuideStar Seal